gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 - node.js
 - kaniko

-You can find all the files referenced in this doc in the [functions example project](https://gitlab.com/knative-examples/functions).
+You can find and import all the files referenced in this doc in the **[functions example project](https://gitlab.com/knative-examples/functions)**.

 Follow these steps to deploy a function using the Node.js runtime to your Knative instance: